Command & Control API Specification for Google Pub/Sub

 Message Flow

-1. The Business Application writes a command message to the projects/${google_project_id}/topics/${tenant_id}.command topic on Pub/Sub.
+1. The Business Application writes a command message with response-required set to true to the projects/${google_project_id}/topics/${tenant_id}.command topic on Pub/Sub.

 2. Hono consumes the message from Pub/Sub and forwards it to the device, provided that the target device is connected and is accepting commands.